 A Guide To TILA-RESPA Integrated Disclosures (TRID)

-During your hunt for a mortgage, you might have come across the term “TRID,” or the phrase “Know Before You Owe” but may not really understand what it means.
-Short for TILA-RESPA Integrated Disclosures, these guidelines are important to understand during the home buying process.
+During your hunt for a mortgage, you might have come across the term “TRID,” or the phrase “Know Before You Owe” – but you may not really understand what it means.
+Short for TILA-RESPA Integrated Disclosures, these guidelines can be important to understand before you get a mortgage.

 What Is TRID?

-TRID is a series of guidelines that attempt to close some of the loopholes that unscrupulous lenders have used in the past to trick consumers.
-TRID rules dictate what information mortgage lenders need to provide to borrowers and when they must provide it.
+TRID is a series of guidelines enforced by the Consumer Financial Protection Bureau (CFPB) that attempt to close some of the loopholes that unscrupulous lenders have used in the past to trick consumers.
+TRID rules dictate what mortgage information lenders need to provide to borrowers and when they must provide it.
 TRID rules also regulate what fees lenders can charge and how these fees can change as the mortgage matures.

 The Loan Estimate

 A Loan Estimate is an estimation of the principal, interest rates, closing costs and mortgage features that the borrower qualifies for.
-Though Loan Estimates may change from the beginning of the mortgage process to the end, the lender cannot significantly vary the agreement terms and must provide this good faith estimate shortly after application.
+Though Loan Estimates may change from the beginning of the mortgage process to the end, the lender cannot significantly vary the agreement terms and must provide this good faith estimate during the preapproval process.

 The Closing Disclosure

-TRID guidelines help you avoid lenders who attempt to manipulate borrowers with so-called “bait-and-switch” schemes.
-A bait-and-switch scheme is one in which a mortgage lender offers a borrower a great loan, low closing costs or interest rates, or a “no fee” loan estimate only to switch their offer and present the buyer with a completely different set of terms and conditions when it’s time to close.
+TRID guidelines can help you avoid unfair lending practices like so-called “bait-and-switch” schemes.
+A bait-and-switch scheme is one in which a mortgage lender offers a borrower a great loan, low closing costs or interest rates, or a “no-fee” loan estimate, only to switch their offer and present the buyer with a completely different set of terms and conditions when it’s time to close.

-TRID regulations attempt to eliminate lender bait-and-switches by forcing the lender to offer concise fee summaries, good faith estimates and plenty of time to read the contract to their borrowers.
+TRID regulations attempt to eliminate lender bait-and-switches by requiring lenders to offer concise fee summaries, good faith estimates and plenty of time to read the contract to their borrowers.